bevy-cheatbook/bevy-cheatbook/src/features/gltf.md

 ### AssetPath with Labels

 This is another way to access specific sub-assets.
-It is more limited, but may be easier to use in some cases.
+It is less reliable, but may be easier to use in some cases.

 Use the `AssetServer` to convert a path string into a `Handle`.